th1j5/ouroboros.rocks/content/en/docs/Concepts/ouroboros-model.md

 certain frequency), and then thinking that we either have to name the box or the holes/antennas: the answer is _neither_.
 I will come back to this when discussing multi-homing.

+One additional thing is that in the current IP Internet, the layout of the routing areas is predominantly administratively defined and structured into so-called Autonomous Systems (ASs) that each receive a chunk of the available IP address space, with BGP used to disseminate routes between them.
+The layout and peering relationship between these ASs is not the most optimal for the layout of the Internet.
+Decoupling the network addressing within an AS from the addressing and structure of an overlaying unicast layer, and how to disseminate routes in that overlay unicast layer is an interesting topic that mandates more study.

 [UNDER CONSTRUCTION]